 - Add a chart: In order to add charts.

 - Community visualization and components: You can add data sources from 3rd part creators.
 They are usually paid.

-- Add a control: This dropdown allows you to add a control, such as a dropdown list, slider, checkbox, date range, and more.
+- Add a control: Using this dropdown, you may add a control, such as a dropdown list, slider or checkbox.

 - Text: It inserts a text box.